-This is cross-sectional comparative study was conducted at computed tomography unit in cardiology department in police hospital, Cairo, Egypt, during the period between March 2019 to March 2020.
+This is cross-sectional comparative study was conducted at computed tomography unit in Cardiology Department in Police Hospital, Cairo, Egypt, during the period between March 2019 to March 2020.
 This was done after gaining approval from the local ethical committee of Menoufia University.
-We included a total of 100 symptomatic cases (chest pain, dyspnea, fatigues, syncope, stable angina defined by according to canadian cardiovascular society [13], unstable angina defined by ESC guidelines [14] prepared for CCTA who were divided into two groups the first one included 63 nondiabetic subjects, and the second one included the remaining 37 cases who had diabetes mellitus type II [15].
+We included a total of 100 symptomatic cases (chest pain, dyspnea, fatigues, syncope, stable angina defined by according to Canadian Cardiovascular Society, unstable angina defined by ESC guidelines) prepared for CCTA who were divided into two groups; the first one included 63 non-diabetic subjects, and the second one included the remaining 37 cases who had diabetes mellitus type II [9-11].

-We excluded cases with st elevation and non-st elevation myocardial infraction, renal impairment, previous history of coronary revascularization, contraindication to computed tomography (like contrast allergy), or atrial fibrillation from the current study.
+We excluded cases with ST elevation and non-ST elevation myocardial infraction, renal impairment, previous history of coronary revascularization, contraindication to computed tomography (like contrast allergy), or atrial fibrillation from the current study.

 Before participating in the study, all patients were informed about the procedures, aim, and drawbacks of each intervention.
-All subjects were subjected to complete history taking, detailed general examination, thorough cardiac examination (including blood pressure, heart rate, electro-cardiogram) and routine laboratory investigations (including blood sugar, glycosylated hemoglobin, cardiac enzymes and lipid profile).
+All subjects were subjected to complete history taking, detailed general examination, thorough cardiac examination (including blood pressure, heart rate, electrocardiogram) and routine laboratory investigations (including blood sugar, glycosylated hemoglobin, cardiac enzymes and lipid profile).
 Additionally, transthoracic 2-D echocardiography was ordered to assess the ejection fraction and wall motion abnormalities.
-Echocardiography was performed using Hewlett Packard HP Sonos 5500 and Philips Envisor echo set using a 4 MHz transducer.
+Echocardiography was performed using Hewlett Packard HP Sonos 5500 and Philips envisor echo set using a 4 MHz transducer.